 18. With the digital nomad visa, can i work remotely for a company or client in spain?

 Yes, while the Spanish authorities anticipate that applicants for this visa will primarily be working for companies and clients in other countries, it is also permitted for the applicant to work for a company in Spain, as long as any income derived from such activity does not exceed 20% of their total income.

 19. As a british citizen, what options do i have post-brexit to live in spain legally?

-Brexit may have changed the rules of immigration to Spain for British citizens, but that doesn't mean you can no longer make this beautiful country your new home.
+Brexit may have changed the rules of immigration to Spain for British citizens, but that doesn't mean you can no longer move to Spain from the UK and make this beautiful country your new home.

 Although more stringent requirements are in place as part of a Bilateral Agreement known as the Withdrawal Deal, those who qualify still could potentially apply for Spanish residency even if they aren’t residing there yet.
 This includes showing evidence that one lived in Spain before 31st December 2020 and meeting EU standards on income and healthcare - proving moving to Spain is not impossible despite some increased difficulty!

 If, under the rules of the withdrawal agreement, you do not qualify to enter Spain with a valid residence permit, you will need to make an application either for an Investment Visa, Non lucrative visa or potentially a Study/Research Visa.
 Any of these could potentially lead eventually to